craigdennis/new-craig-dennis/content/blog/12-experiments-2021/index.md

 This is to see if I can make a career out of gambling.
 The plan is to gamble £1 a day and see if I can finish the month with more money than I made.
 Expect to see some football accumulators and some horse racing bets.

-**Oct - Mediate 30 mins a day**
+**Oct - Meditate 30 mins a day**

-There have been countless studies about the benefits of mediation.
+There have been countless studies about the benefits of meditation.
 I had integrated this into my morning routine before so 30 mins a day should hopefully have a positive impact.

 **Nov - Read 30 mins a day**